azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab2-sourcesOfResources.md

 echo $sshCommand
 ```

 But we have two variables that we want, which is more of a challenge.
-We can change the JMESPATH to output an array with both variables in order, and use the output as a here string to the read inbuilt command:
+We can change the JMESPATH to output an array with both variables in order, and use the output as an input string to the 'read' inbuilt command:
 ```bash
 query='[properties.outputs.hostname.value, properties.outputs.sshCommand.value]'
 read hostName sshCommand <<< $(az group deployment create --name $job --parameters "@$parms" --template-file $template --resource-group $rg --query $query --output tsv)